arthurcorrell/cusub2.1/docs/Cortex.md

 **behavior.compute_heading**
 A custom computeHeading node which reads object detection data, as well as image and camera metadata, and computes heading and distance.
 It reads and writes everything from a global blackboard, which is populated by other BT nodes.
+WARNING: uses the pinhole projection formula, which relies on accurate camera metadata.
+These are fed into the blackboard from a yaml in /config.

 **controller.computeHeadingTest**
 Tests the computeHeading node in a full BT, with other nodes that read metadata, subscribe to topics, and request services.
+The BTs root is ticked by a timer callback

-ROS PARAMETERS: string: current_object
+ROS PARAMETERS:

+current_object, string, specifies an object to compute the heading to.
+Known objects are stored in a yaml in /config.

+tick_length, float, the length between timer callbacks

+camera_id, string, one of a set of camera id's corresponding to an image_raw topic.
+Currently one of {front, rear, top, bottom}.
+This is subject to change.
+Accepted camera_id's are defined in the chimera_camera package.
+For more info, see the DetectObjects.srv interface.

+**/config**

+object_properties: maps YOLO object string to their dimensions [x, y]

+camera_properties: stores camera metadata for a single camera type.
+Will be updated for multiple camerea types as more hardware is added to the sub

 ### How to contribute